hallovadim/tokenizer/README.md

 - write tests
 - check for memory leaks
 - return default input to "", and add the placeholder
-- implement screenshots and good examples.
+- implement screenshots and good examples
-- implement spanish language feature, remember selected language via user defaults
 - extent launch screen time to 2 seconds